lowlowd/WEALTHSIMPLE-BONUS/src/data/post/add-referral-code-after-signup.md

 Did you sign up for Wealthsimple but forgot to use a referral code?
 Don't worry.
 You might still be able to claim your **Wealthsimple sign up bonus**.
 This guide covers exactly how to add a referral code after signing up—including the critical time windows you need to know about.

+I've been on both sides of this.
+I've successfully helped a friend add a code on day 6, and I've had to be the bearer of bad news for a cousin who realized they missed the window by just 12 hours.
+It's a hard limit that the system enforces automatically, so I always tell people to check their "Referrals" tab the second they finish their first deposit.

 ## Can You Add a Referral Code After Signing Up?

-**Yes, but it depends on your situation.** If you're searching for a Wealthsimple referral code as an existing client, here's the deal—Wealthsimple has specific rules about when you can and cannot add a referral code retroactively:
+**Yes, but it depends on your situation.** If you're searching for a Wealthsimple referral code as an existing client, here's the deal—Wealthsimple has specific rules about when you can and cannot add a referral code retroactively:[^1]

 | Your Situation                | Can You Add a Code?  |
 | ----------------------------- | -------------------- |